utkuozdemir/connectionjar/README.md

 # README #

 ### Info
-This is a simple jar t check connection from Java executable.
+This is a simple jar to check connection from Java executable.